Haraldlons/linux-tricks/README.md

 ## My Bash Aliases
 I have over the years added more and more aliases I find useful.
 Some of them trigger a bash-script making more advanced operations.
 I ***highly*** recommend adding [them](https://github.com/Haraldlons/linux-tricks/blob/master/.bash_aliases) to your .bashrc.

+## Highlighted features
+1) Aliases

+- s: Sources your bashrc
+- l: Lists files in current folder neatly
+- ..: cd ..
+- g: git status in current folder
+- bb: Edit my bash aliases
+- new_latex: Generates new latex project from template, and opens in sublime

+2) Tips
+You can change which editor which should be used with my alises by changing personal_settings file

 ## Do you want to contribute?
 Please send me a mail at "haraldlons@gmail.com" or make pull request.